Bernstein Shur Monthly – April 2018

 - Stacey Morrison, Owner, Ganneston Construction

-- Joyce Taylor, Chief Engineer, Maine Department of Transportation
+- Joyce Taylor, Chief Engineer, ME Department of Transportation

 - Deirdre Wadsworth, President, Hardypond Construction